sumitdotgh/ai-examples/docs/basic-llm-security-proxy.md

 # 🛡️ Basic LLM Security Guarded Proxy

-This project is a **safety gateway** for financial domain queries.
+A simple proxy that shows how enterprises can use **AI to protect AI**
+by enforcing finance/security policies and AI guardrails (via Llama Guard)
+before queries reach the LLM.

 It uses **policy-based regex filtering** and **Llama Guard 3 (8B) via Ollama** as a content safety classifier.
 If a query passes all checks, it is routed to a downstream LLM (e.g., GPT, Claude, or any backend).

 🚫 Blocks unsafe queries like: